 Both the Salmon River and Snake River through Hells Canyon are typically very warm during the summer months.
 Temperatures usually peak in the upper 80s and low 90s, which makes being on the water the perfect escape from the heat.
 At night, the averages are in the 50s.
 You will stay warm in the provided, freshly washed sleeping bags.
 Rain is rare, but can happen.
 A rain fly will be on every trip in the event that we encounter a summer storm.

 The recommended age for children on our trips is 7-8.
 Early season runoff means bigger water, so 8 years old is usually the minimum age.
 In the later part of summer, it is safe for kids age 7 and up.
-Our guides may assign seats for certain sections depending on water level and each child’s ability and comfort level.
+Our guides may assign seats or specific boats for certain river sections, depending on water level and each child’s ability and comfort level.

 Definitely!
 We love to catch bass and trout on both the Salmon and Snake Rivers.
 You will need a fishing license to fish on any of our trips.